New arrivals in board & card games See New Releases

 Additionally, there's growing interest in solo player board games and two player board games, catering to players who may struggle to gather larger groups.

-However, there’s an opportunity in the UK market for larger multiplayer games, which are quite popular in countries like France and Germany.
+On the other hand, in the UK there’s an opportunity for larger, multiplayer games which are much more popular in other countries such as France and Germany.

 What challenges does the hobby gaming industry currently face?